 He’s so light-hearted at times – he doesn’t appear to take life too seriously – you’d be pleasantly surprised to learn that he’s a deep thinker with terrific analytical skills.

-His career?
 He has a rich background in broadcasting.
-As an award-winner many times over, Mr. Kerdoon does the weekday sports twice an hour from 5 a.m. to 1 p.m. on the CBS-owned KNX 1070 Newsradio in Los Angeles.
+As an award-winner many times over, Mr. Kerdoon has delivered the weekday sports twice an hour from 5 a.m. to 1 p.m. on the CBS-owned KNX 1070 Newsradio in Los Angeles since 2004.

-He’s worked at KNX since 2004.
-Before then, he did weekend sports on the Fox TV station in Los Angeles.
+Before KNX, he did weekend sports on the Fox TV station in Los Angeles.

-Before he got into sportscasting, I worked with him at two Salt Lake City radio stations, KSL and KDYL, in the 1980s.
+Before he got into sportscasting, I worked with him on-air at two Salt Lake City radio stations, KSL and KDYL, in the 1980s.
 That was before I became a business-performance consultant and Biz Coach.
-(Full disclosure: I was also once a freelance contributor to KNX.)
+(Disclosure: I was also once a freelance contributor to KNX.)

 Q: Why did broadcasting appeal to you?